-LOS ANGELES, May 21, 2018 – The Maple Counseling Center’s (TMCC) 19th Annual Film Screening returns to the Academy of Motion Picture Arts and Sciences on Friday, June 8, located at 8949 Wilshire Boulevard.
+The Maple Counseling Center’s (TMCC) 19th Annual Film Screening returned to the Academy of Motion Picture Arts and Sciences on Friday, June 8.

 TMCC’s annual film screening event raises awareness of mental health as well as funds to help continue the Center’s mission of providing low-fee counseling services to underserved members of the Los Angeles community, including local students through on-site individual and group school-based programs.